BeginDot

 A senior quality analyst at Google said that RankBrain is their third most important ranking factor.

-Hence, create a consolidated page for closely related keywords that serve similar intent.
+Hence, create a consolidated page for closely related keywords that serve a similar intent.
 For instance, a single article will suffice for the following three keywords: “affordable headphones”, “budget headphones”, and “cheap headphones.”

 Next, don’t over-optimize a page with keyword variations to tantalize bots.
 Instead, write naturally for humans because Google can now understand the content.